 You have quite a few options when it comes to ecommerce platforms — like Magento, Shopify, or a plugin like WooCommerce with WordPress — to run your ecommerce website.
 And there are certainly benefits and disadvantages between the different ecommerce products out there.

-- Checkout page: Just like the shopping cart, you shouldn’t be stuck with a checkout page that you can’t modify or customize.
+Checkout page: Very much like the shopping cart, you ought not be left with a checkout page that you can’t change or customize.

 We’re fans of content-first design.
 Building a website with real content, rather than filler, makes for a better representation of the end product earlier in the process.
 Working backward and integrating the visuals, text, and other elements later in the process can complicate things.